robinwhitmore/jekylltechdocs/README.md

 #### Using HTML and Variables in a Note

-If you want to add HTML to the content of a Note, for example a link, or use variables to construct the message, then you'll need to use the `capture` tag to construct the message and store it in a varaible ahead of passing it to the *note*.
+If you want to add HTML to the content of a Note, for example a link, or use variables to construct the message, then you'll need to use the `capture` tag to construct the message and store it in a variable ahead of passing it to the *note*.

 ![Note with HTML](https://raw.githubusercontent.com/robinwhitmore/jekylltechdocs/gh-pages/images/readme/note_html.png)